Ap6pack/PDF-Search-Plus/README.md

 - **Mass scanning**: Process multiple PDF files from a folder at once.
 - **Keyword and context search**: Search the extracted content by keywords and view the surrounding context.
 - **PDF preview**: Open and preview the exact page in a PDF where the keyword was found.
+- **Page navigation**: Move forward or backward between pages in the PDF.
+- **Zoom functionality**: Zoom in and out to adjust the view of the PDF page preview.
 - **Database integration**: Store extracted data in an SQLite database for quick access and searching.
+- **Threaded search**: Perform searches without freezing the user interface.
+- **Logging**: Errors are logged for easy debugging and tracing.
 - **GUI-based user interface**: Easy-to-use interface with keyword search and PDF preview capabilities.

 ## Table of Contents